NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 Yes, Trident can be installed offline.

-Refer to the
-`Installing Trident from a Private Registry blog <https://netapp.io/2018/12/19/installing-trident-from-a-private-registry>`_ for a step by step procedure.
+Refer to the :ref:`Offline install <Trident installation modes>` section for a step by step procedure.

 Can Trident be installed remotely?
 ----------------------------------

-Trident v18.10 and above supports remote install capability from any machine that has kubectl access to the cluster.
+Trident v18.10 and above supports :ref:`remote install capability <Trident installation modes>` from any machine that has kubectl access to the cluster.
 After kubectl access is verified (e.g. initiate a `kubectl get nodes` command from the remote machine to verify), follow the installation instructions.

 Refer to :ref:`Deploying <Deploying>` for more information on how to install Trident.